mvincerx/git-workflows-training/README.md

  This training teaches how to:

 * Use git commands
-* Fork, clone, and add an upstream of https://github.com/clearlinux/clear-linux-documentation
+* Fork, clone, and add remotes
-* Add remotes and create branches
+* Create branches for development
-* Apply Clear Linux\* OS rules of collaboration for contributors and reviewers
+* Submit a Pull Request

+Use this sandbox as practice in preparation for contributing to [Clear Linux\* OS documentation](git@github.com:mvincerx/git-workflows-training.git)

 *Note: Files contained herein are not official Clear Linux* OS documentation.*